Bowel Dysfunction

 wondering how to prevent hemorrhoids?

-Work one on one with a skilled pelvic floor specialist.
+Work with a cash based pelvic floor expert!

-Somatic techniques for connecting with your pelvic floor.
+Somatic approaches for connecting with your pelvic floor with gentleness.

-Individualized and effective home program starting at the first visit.
+Individualized and effective home resource practice starting at the first visit.
+We work with you so your home practice fits into your life seamlessly.